SiliconLabsSoftware/docs-matter/sld461-matter-secure-manufacturing/index.md

 # Matter Secure Manufacturing

 At Silicon Labs, we prioritize security by providing manufacturing solutions that enable customers to ensure that the integrity and security of their Matter devices is kept.
-This page explores the requirements set by the Connectivity Standards Alliance (CSA), which establish the standard for secure Matter IoT device production.
+This page explores the requirements set by the Connectivity Standards Alliance, which establish the standard for secure Matter IoT device production.
 Our goal is to contribute to the creation of a safer, more intelligent and connected world.

-When manufacturing a Matter product you must follow the Matter Security Requirements defined by the CSA.
+When manufacturing a Matter product you must follow the Matter Security Requirements defined by the Connectivity Standards Alliance.
 A number of these requirements are mandatory and others are recommended.
 We provide the following most relevant requirements to help our customers in their Production Journey.

 ## Matter Manufacturing